Liquorice10113/Yet-Another-Telegram-Media-Downloader/README.md

   -h, --help            show this help message and exit -c CHAT, --chat CHAT  Specify a chat name like "https://t.me/xxx1234" or just "xxx1234".
   -l 100, --limit-size 100
                         Specify a file size limit(MB), default to 100, files larger than this value will be skipped.
+  -r, --reverse-order   Enable download from new to old.
+Some server will put you into
+                        floodwait if you try to access oldest chat message.
 ```

 ### TODO